pacifics/PassDao/README.md

 - It is necessary to ask to be included in the mailing list in order to participate in the first funding.
 It will help communicating with shareholders and avoid the possibility to fund using "hundreds" addresses.

 - By allowing fundings (public or private) for each step of the project and by limiting the funding amounts, we avoid useless blocked ethers in the Dao.
-It is possible to link a funding proposal with a contractor proposal and that will be completed only if the funding is fueled during a predefined period, unless the Dao is not funded.
+It is possible to link a funding proposal with a contractor proposal and that will be completed only if the funding is fueled during a predefined period, unless the Dao is not funded and the contractor proposal not completed.
 We use this method for the first Project Manager proposal and the primary funding.

 - There is no split function.
 There is one Dao which works according to the democracy law.